eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/production-ready-settings/index.md

 ### DataIntegration

 DataIntegration uses `cors.config.allowOrigins *` as the default setting.
-It is recommended to correctly set the value for the `Access-Control-Allow-Origin` header.
+It is recommended to set custom values for the `Access-Control-Allow-Origin` header.
 It specifies which domains can access a site's resources.
 For example, if ABC Corp. has the domains `ABC.com` and `XYZ.com`, you can use this header to securely grant `XYZ.com` access to `ABC.com`'s resources.
 Detailed configuration options can be found [here](./../dataintegration/index.md).